Atlanta Trivia

 Andrew Young – Pastor, civil rights leader, U.N.
 Ambassador, Mayor of Atlanta

-Herman Russell – founder the largest black construction company in America
+Herman Russell – founder of the largest black construction company in America

 Dr. Johnnetta B. Cole – Anthropologist, President of Spelman College, Director of the National Museum of African Art